antiguab/BAFluidView/README.md

 #### Use as a Layer

-If you want to add the effect to another view, use it's layer.
-In the example below, we use it on a button!
+If you want to add the effect to another view, use it's layer!

 ```
 BAFluidView *fluidView = [[BAFluidView alloc] initWithFrame:self.view.frame startElevation:@0.3];